We’ve been looking around a lot, and decent pandemic marketing advice is pretty hard to find.

 Commercials Producers Ireland | Closer Together

 Ireland has been enjoying a renaissance in film & screen over the past decade, and the nation continues to prove its worth when it comes to sheer creativity and video production talent.
 At ProfileTree, we thoroughly enjoyed Closer Together by Commercial Producers Ireland.
-The short video contains beautiful, high-resolution footage which perfectly captures the Irish spirit and public mood in the fight against Covid-19.
+The short video contains beautiful, high-resolution footage which perfectly captures the Irish spirit and public mood in the fight against the pandemic.
 The crisis has understandably had a significant impact upon the Irish commercials production sector, and Antidote’s Andrew Freeman and Red Rage’s Paul Holmes came together to see what was possible under lockdown.